Background

 How does SoNeAt work?

-Social neuroscience methods provide objective data obtained from single individuals or interacting dyads.
+Social neuroscience methods provide objective data obtained from single individuals or interacting dyads & groups.

-This data can then be used to formulate theory, such as the functional neuro-anatomical models of organised and disorganised attachment – NAMA and NAMDA.
+This objective data can then be used to formulate theoretical frameworks, such as our functional neuro-anatomical models of organised and disorganised/disrupted attachment – NAMA and NAMDA.

 Dr Vrticka‘s SoNeAt Lab and SIRG SoNeAt are leading in this approach, promoting a new area of research: the social neuroscience of human attachment (SoNeAt).